mlflow/mlflow/examples/README.md

 * `sklearn_elasticnet_wine_quality` is an example for MLflow projects.
 This uses the Wine Quality dataset and Elastic Net to predict quality.
 The example uses `MLproject` to set up a Conda environment, define parameter types and defaults, entry point for training, etc.
-* `sklearn_logisic_regression` is a simple MLflow example with hooks to log training data to MLflow tracking server.
+* `sklearn_logistic_regression` is a simple MLflow example with hooks to log training data to MLflow tracking server.
 * `supply_chain_security` shows how to strengthen the security of ML projects against supply-chain attacks by enforcing hash checks on Python packages.
 * `tensorflow` contains end-to-end one run examples from train to predict for both TensorFlow 1.X and 2.0.
 It includes usage of MLflow's